NickLueth/guinea-pigs-1.21.1/README.md

 ## 📌 Planned Features

-- ✅ Functional guinea pig crates
+- ✅ Functional guinea pig carriers
 - 🐹 Additional guinea pig breeds and patterns
 - 🎽 Cosmetic accessories like bows, hats, and sweaters
 - 🎶 New sounds and squeaks